jpkeeton/2020Drills/README.md

 # 2020Drills
-Working thru some concepts and drills via Udemy, DataCamp and other resources
+Working thru some Python concepts and drills via Udemy, DataCamp and other resources
 # FUN!

 ```bash